This is the sequel to yesterday’s Poop Parade of Death series of photos.

 That’s a lot of dead bees.
 And a lot of poop.

 Generally I don’t think it’s a good idea to return dying bees back to the hive.
 The bees in this video probably came outside to poop.
 Took a rest on the warm concrete block.
 Enjoyed the warmth so much that they lost track of time and got stuck out in the cold.
 Too cold to fly back inside the hive.
 But honey bees, when they’re sick, often leave the confines of their hive so they don’t share their germs with all the other bees inside the crowded hive.
 They maintain their social distance.
 They create a circuit breaker to cut off the transmission of disease by leaving the hive.
-Picking up those sick bees and returning them to the hive can effectively re-transmit any disease they might have.
+Can picking up those sick bees and returning them to the hive can effectively re-transmit any disease they might have?

 When I need to feed my bees in a hurry and I don’t have time to make sugar cakes or anything like that, I dump dry sugar in the hive and call it done.
 I don’t love this method as much as did when I first tried it years ago.
 Back then, I liked it because it was easy to do, but adding more sugar once the bees have eaten through the first hit can get a little messy.
 Slipping in sugar bricks, while taking some effort upfront, is so much faster and easier, there’s no contest for me anymore.
 But in a pinch, I’ll do the ole dry sugar method, and it goes a little something like this: